-If your system's RTDs are new transports, determine 4-digit hexadecimal MVS unit addresses for these transports.
+If your system's RTDs are new transports, determine 4-digit hexadecimal MSP unit addresses for these transports.
 The addresses you choose must be the same for all hosts in the configuration.
 You will use these addresses to:

-- Add a SLIDRIVS macro to define RTD device addresses during the HSC LIBGEN update as described in "Creating or Updating the HSC LIBGEN" on page 78. - Run the HCD facility to assign MVS device numbers to these transports as described in "Assigning MVS Device Numbers to RTDs" on page 64.
+- Add a SLIDRIVS macro to define RTD device addresses during the HSC LIBGEN update as described in "Creating or Updating the HSC LIBGEN" on page 78. - Run the IORS facility to assign MSP device numbers to these transports as described in "Assigning MSP Device Numbers to RTDs" on page 64.

-- StorageTek strongly recommends that you define your RTDs to MVS (as normal 3490 tape drives), even if you do not intend to vary them online to MVS.
+Caution: Note that Storage Tek strongly recommends that you define your RTDs to MSP (as normal 3490E tape drives), even if you do not intend to vary them online to MSP.
 This prevents the RTD addresses used in CONFIG and LIBGEN from accidentally being used for other devices.
-If you do not do this, and subsequently use the addresses for other MVS devices, you will cause problems with LOGREC processing, because VTCS will write records using the RTD addresses, and MVS will write records for other devices with those same addresses. - Storage Tek requires that RMM users define their RTDs to MVS.
-RMM causes problems if it sees the IEC501 mount message generated for RTDs by VTCS and if the device in the mount message is not defined to MVS.
+If you do not do this, and subsequently use the addresses for other MSP devices, you will cause problems with LOGREC processing, because VTCS will write records using the RTD addresses, and MSP will write records for other devices with those same addresses.

-Whether your system's RTDs are new or existing transports, you will use their MVS unit addresses to define the RTDs to VTCS on the CONFIG VTSS RTD DEVNO parameter.
+Whether your system's RTDs are new or existing transports, you will use their MSP unit addresses to define the RTDs to VTCS on the CONFIG VTSS RTD DEVNO parameter.

 You also specify the RTD identifier on the CONFIG VTSS RTD NAME parameter.
-To help identify the RTDs connected to each VTSS, StorageTek recommends that you choose RTD identifiers that reflect the VTSS identifier (specified on the VTSS NAME parameter) and the RTD's MVS device number (specified on the RTD DEVNO parameter).
+To help identify the RTDs connected to each VTSS, StorageTek recommends that you choose RTD identifiers that reflect the VTSS identifier (specified on the VTSS NAME parameter) and the RTD's MSP device number (specified on the RTD DEVNO parameter).